-The Single Metric Deep Dive report supports slicing and dicing metric data to get either a broad overview of activity or understand trends by key event or profile properties.
+Learn how to use the single metric deep dive report to get metric data for either a broad overview of activities or to understand trends by key event or profile properties.
 You can choose any metric in your account to build a report around and can further customize it by selecting different timeframes, properties, and groupings.

-The Single Metric Deep Dive can you help you answer questions like:
+The single metric report can you help you answer questions like:

 - What was my revenue breakdown by product collection over the last year?